Guide to Britain's geese species: how to identify and where to see

 A group of geese on the ground is known as a gaggle.
 During flight a group of geese is called a skein.

-When do geese migrate from the UK?
+When do geese migrate?

 Geese migrate to Britain in autumn, overwintering on our shores before leaving once more in spring.